-Ecosystem processes in the MIDN are governed by climate characteristics (Comiskey et al. 2005).
-It is essential that the MIDN park units have an effective climate monitoring system to track climate changes and to aid in management decisions relating to these changes.
-These efforts are needed in order to support current vital sign monitoring activities within the park units of the MIDN.
-In order to do this, it is essential to understand the climate characteristics of the MIDN, as discussed in this chapter.
+It is essential that the ARCN park units have an effective climate monitoring system to track climate changes and to aid in management decisions relating to these changes.
+These efforts are needed in order to support current vital sign monitoring activities within the park units of the ARCN.
+In order to do this, however, it is essential to understand the climate characteristics of the ARCN, as discussed in this chapter.

 2.1.
-Climate and the MIDN Environment
+Climate and the ARCN Environment